KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/advanced-series-0.md

 #### CryptoConditions in Brief

-CryptoConditions is a technology that allows for arbitrary logical conditions and fulfillment to be evaluated as a part of consensus.
-This allows for a Smart Chain's consensus mechanism to evaluate the results of arbitrary code and update state in the blockchain's data in a decentralized and secure fashion.
+CryptoConditions is a technology that allows for logical conditions and fulfillments to be evaluated as a part of consensus.<!-- dimxy originally cryptconditions themselves are not arbitrary code but limited to logical expressions on signatures and hashes --> CryptoConditions operate with electronic signatures and hashes, this technology was enhanced by Komodo team to allow for a Smart Chain's consensus mechanism to evaluate the results of arbitrary code and update state in the blockchain's data in a decentralized and secure fashion.

 CryptoConditions technology is not a new concept.
 The [Interledger](https://interledger.org/) team originally proposed this technology in 2016.